calebsmth54/calebsmth54.github/projects/DyingOfTheLight.md

 [![Event Graph](/assets/img/LD/BP_BattleSystem0_EventGraph.PNG)](/assets/img/LD/BP_BattleSystem0_EventGraph.PNG){:target="_blank"}
 <div style="display:none;">_</div>

 The battle system is easily the most complex script I wrote for the project.
-It handles numerous tasks, including setting up the visuals for the battle area (lighting, background, enemy and player), resolving player/enemy actions, and offering notifications for blueprints to poll the state of the battle.
+It handles numerous tasks, including setting up the visuals for the battle area (lighting, background, enemy and player), resolving player/enemy actions, and offering notifications for other scripts to poll the state of the battle.
 Inspired by the combat in _Superbrothers: Sword & Sorcery_, combat happens in real time.
-To resolve a block, the combat system checks whether the swing happened during the blocks window, and ignores it if it is.
+To resolve a block, the combat system checks whether the swing happened during the blocks active window.
+See the Action Component section below.

 [Functions & Variables](/assets/img/LD/BP_BattleSystem0_VarsFuncs.PNG){:target="_blank"} -
 [Event Graph Part 2](/assets/img/LD/BP_BattleSystem2_EventGraph2.PNG){:target="_blank"} -